TedTschopp/Fixing-Game-Night/_posts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ### Firearm Proficiency

-First-time users decrease the die they use to roll their atacks by -1d to attacks with a firearm and they increase the fumble die by +1d.
+First-time users decrease the die they use to roll their attacks by -1d to attacks with a firearm and they increase the fumble die by +1d.
 These penalties exists until either the character gains a level or appropriate training is acquired since first using the weapon.
 Training will take a month where the character must spend 2 hours a day shooting his weapon.
 This means a character must expend 2 hours x 60 minutes a hour x 7 days a week x 4 weeks a month = 3,360 rounds of ammunition.

 ### Reloading